muratkilic1978/wordpress-custom-theme-development/README.md

 5. Go and edit index.php by entering some text eg. **This is my amazing WordPress custom theme**
 6. Log into your WordPress account and click on **Themes** and activate your new custom theme **University Theme**.
 Next go to the left top corner and click on **Visit Site**.
 You will for the first time see your new custom theme.

-#### The Famaous Loop in WordPress
+### Step03 - The Famaous Loop in WordPress
-7. I have updated my **index.php** file inside my WordPress custom theme folder *wp-content/themes/university-theme* with a PHP While-loop.
+1. Go and update **index.php** file inside my WordPress custom theme folder *wp-content/themes/university-theme* with a PHP While-loop.
 I am looping through all blog-posts inside WordPress and displaying them.
 Here is the newly updated code inside **index.php**
 ```PHP
 <?php